Skip to content

 Referrals and Withdrawals

-The Adviser must advise within the limits of his/her competence and/or authority.
-If the Adviser considers that your case requires advice or guidance that exceeds these limits, you will be referred to an appropriately qualified professional, either internal or external to the university.
+The adviser must advise within the limits of their competence and/or authority.
+If the adviser considers that your case requires advice or guidance that exceeds these limits, you will be referred to an appropriately qualified professional, either internal or external to the university.

 Conflict of Interest

-The Adviser must not act where there is a real or potential conflict of interest between them and the student.
-The Adviser must explain fully and clearly to the student any circumstances in which they might have any personal interest or advantage in acting for them and, if necessary, make a referral to another member of staff or appropriately qualified professional.
+The adviser must not act where there is a real or potential conflict of interest between them and the student.
+The adviser must explain fully and clearly to the student any circumstances in which they might have any personal interest or advantage in acting for them and, if necessary, make a referral to another adviser, member of staff, or appropriately qualified professional.

 Equal Opportunities

-The Immigration Compliance Team is committed to providing a service where equality of opportunity is a reality for all students.
-We aim to ensure that no student receives unfair or unlawful treatment due to race, colour, nationality, ethnic or national origins, religion, creed, sex, sexual orientation, marital status, disability or age.
+International Student Services are committed to providing a service where equality of opportunity is a reality for all students.
+We aim to ensure that no student receives unfair or unlawful treatment due to age, gender reassignment, being married or in a civil partnership, being pregnant or on maternity leave, disability, race (including colour, nationality, ethnic or national origin), religion or belief, sex, or sexual orientation.

 Record Keeping

-During your appointment the Adviser may make notes on your enquiry and the information and advice he/she provides.
+During your appointment the adviser may make notes on your enquiry and the information and advice they provide.

 Data Protection and Confidentiality

-We may decide it is in your best interest to contact an external organisation, such as the UKVI (a department of the UK Home Office) or the UK Council for International Student Affairs (UKCISA), for further advice or opinions.
-Whenever possible, we will advise you if we intend to do this.
+We may decide it is in your best interests to contact an external organisation, such as the Home Office or the UK Council for International Student Affairs (UKCISA), for further advice or guidance about your case – wherever possible we will advise you if we intend to do this.
 However, there may be occasions when this is not practical, and in these circumstances we would act under the assumption that, by coming to us for help, you are allowing us to resolve your situation the most effective way we can.

-Please note that, although the Immigration Compliance Team memberswork in an open-plan office environment, there are enclosed office spaces available for private discussion.
-If you wish to discuss matters in private, please mention this to the Adviser either at the start of your appointment or when booking your appointment, and appropriate arrangements will be made.
+Please note that, although International Student Services work in an open-plan office environment, there are enclosed office spaces available for private discussion.
+If you wish to discuss matters in private, please mention this to the adviser either at the start of your appointment or when booking your appointment, and appropriate arrangements will be made.

 The Regulation of Immigration Advice and Codes of Standards and Ethics

 The University of Gloucestershire is a member of the UK Council for International Student Affairs (UKCISA).
-All services and advice provided by the Immigration Compliance Team is in accord with the UKCISA/AISA Code of Ethics.
+All services and advice provided by International Student Services are in accordance with the UKCISA Code of Ethics.

-Only members of the Immigration Compliance Team are qualified and authorised to give immigration advice at the University of Gloucestershire.
+Only members of International Student Services are qualified and authorised to give immigration advice at the University of Gloucestershire.
 Where the level of immigration advice required is beyond their scope you will be referred to an appropriately qualified legal professional.
 Contact details of some of the relevant organisations can be found at the bottom of this page.

 Feedback